juju/docs/src/en/clouds.md

 # Clouds

 Juju supports a wide variety of clouds.
 In addition, many of these are known to Juju out of the box.
-They are:

- - Amazon AWS
- - Microsoft Azure
- - Google GCE
- - Oracle Compute
- - Rackspace
- - Joyent
- - LXD

-To use the above clouds all one needs to do is supply one's cloud credentials to Juju.
-The exception is LXD; it does not require credentials.
+They are Amazon AWS, Microsoft Azure, Google GCE, Oracle Compute, Rackspace, Joyent, and LXD.

-The below clouds do need to be added to Juju, and, as will be shown, it is simply done:
+The remaining supported clouds do need to be added to Juju, and, as will be shown, it is simply done.
+They are VMware vSphere, OpenStack, MAAS, and Manual.

- - VMware vSphere
- - OpenStack
- - MAAS
- - Manual

 An Oracle *trial* account also needs to be added.

+Once your cloud is known to Juju, whether by default or due to it being added, the next step is to add your cloud credentials to Juju.
+The exception is LXD;
+it does not require credentials.
+The [Cloud credentials][credentials] page offers a full treatment of credential management.

-This rest of this page covers general cloud management tasks as well as how to add clouds.
+This rest of this page covers general cloud management tasks and an overview of how clouds are added.
+To get started now with your chosen cloud select it here:

+ - [Amazon AWS][clouds-aws]
+ - [Microsoft Azure][clouds-azure]
+ - [Google GCE][clouds-google]
+ - [Oracle Compute][clouds-oracle]
+ - [Rackspace][clouds-rackspace]
+ - [Joyent][clouds-joyent]
+ - [LXD][clouds-lxd]
+ - [VMware vSphere][clouds-vmware]
+ - [OpenStack][clouds-openstack]
+ - [MAAS][clouds-maas]
+ - [Manual][clouds-manual]

 ## General cloud management